uoftcprg/pokerkit/docs/evaluation.rst

 Benchmarks
 ----------

-Benchmark of the hand evaluation suite for the standard hand on a single core of Intel Core i7-1255U with a 16GB of RAM and Python 3.11.5 is shown in the below table.
+The benchmark of the hand evaluation suite for the standard hand on a single core of Intel Core i7-1255U with 16GB of RAM and Python 3.11.5 is shown in the below table.

 ================= ========= =========
 Metric            PokerKit  Treys